Scatenix/Void-Merchants/README.md

 # Pending Improvements

 - Explain abbreviations like wps, sts, and so on
-- Explain controls (move, shoot, advance dialog)
-- Add the possibility to restart the game on the death screen
-- Create dialog for the void creature
 - Save mechanism (if there are still tokens left)
+- Change dialogue advance symbol to the o-button symbol
+- Change order of trading to have "leave" at the bottom

 # License